 This is another thing a lot of people will bring up, they think Castleberry somehow has fake weights that he mixes in with the real weights in order to make it look like he is lifting more weight than he actually is.

-Believe it or not there actually are fake plates out there but all the fake plates we could find were the regular rounded plates and Castleberry almost always uses the hex type plates (except for the video below).
+Believe it or not there actually are fake plates out there but all the fake plates we could find were the regular rounded plates and Castleberry almost always uses the hex type plates.
 We were unable to find fake hex plates anywhere.
 He could cut some fakes plates out of Styrofoam and paint them black but it would be pretty tough to make those look legit.

 Brad Castleberry Uses Photoshop?

 People have also claimed that he uses Photoshop in some of his pictures.
-While the fake weights accusation seems to be unlikely the Photoshop claims are a bit more real.
+While the fake weights accusation looks to be true the Photoshop claims are true as well.
 Let’s take a look at this picture he posted on his Instagram of himself doing some shrugs.

 This leads us to believe he took the pic of himself shrugging 9 plates and added a plate to the end with Photoshop.